 Identified pupils across the school complete baseline assessments in September.
-These assessments include reading (Salford and/or PiXL reading speed), spelling (High frequency word screener) and Language skills (Language link).
-Some Year 3 pupils are also assessed in September for their phonic knowledge (Read, write, Inc).
+These assessments include reading (Salford and/or PiXL reading speed), maths (number stacks) and Language skills (Language link).
+Our Year 3 pupils are also assessed in September for their phonic knowledge (Read, write, Inc).
 This identifies very early on the children who would benefit from Literacy interventions.
 Any child who scores lower than their chronological age is re-tested in January.
 This also happens again in June.
 This means that we are able to track progress over time to see if the gap is closing and whether interventions are having the impact they should.